freddcf/freddcf/README.md

 ###

 Here are some ideas to get you started:
-* 📚 I’m currently studing in LTV, Pacatuba-CE
+* 📚 I’m currently Computer Science on Descomplica
-* 🕹 I’m currently in an internship at the WDA company
 * ⚔ I’m currently learning Spring Boot and Vuejs
 * 🏹 I’m looking to collaborate on ...
 Any of project
 * 🛡 I’m looking for help with Vuejs
 * 💬 Ask me about ...
 Anime and programming related stuff :laughing:
-* 💾 Fun fact: Feel free to contact me on [telegram](https://t.me/FredOnDemand), and take a look at my [portfolio](https://freddcf.github.io/freddcf)

   ##